palanik/wrapi-php/README.md

 ```

 ### Wrap endpoints
 Create a API client object from *`wrapi`*.
-Provide the base url for the API and the JSON object.
+Provide the base url for the API and the endpoints array.
 *`wrapi`* will create a client object with all the necessary functions.

 ```php